-PCIe x16 is a slot on a motherboard that has 16 data links known as PCIe lanes.
-This is a slot with the highest throughput rate and can be occupied with expansion cards that have a very high bandwidth requirement such as graphics card.
+PCIe x16 is a motherboard slot with 16 data links known as PCIe lanes.
+This slot has the highest throughput rate and can be occupied with expansion cards with a very high bandwidth requirement, such as graphics cards.

 Modern motherboards in desktops are highly customizable.
-If you have a motherboard, you can install more components on it to get better performance out of it.
+You can install more components for better performance if you have a motherboard.

-The two key interfaces through which you add components to your system are the SATA and the PCIe interfaces.
-The SATA interface is more or less designated for components that have very low bandwidth requirement such as hard disk drives.
+The two critical interfaces you add components to your system are the SATA and the PCIe interfaces.
+The SATA interface is more or less designated for members with shallow bandwidth requirements, such as hard disk drives.

-For high speed devices, however, you use the PCIe interface.
-There are different version of PCIe interface and the motherboard can have different sizes of PCIe slots too.
+For high-speed devices, however, you use the PCIe interface.
+There are different versions of the PCIe interface, and the motherboard can also have various sizes of PCIe slots.

-If all this sounds too confusing to you, it is fine.
-PCIe is not something that you can understand on the first glance.
-The only key point, you need to remember at the moment is that PCIe is a standard used for modular expansion of your PC.
+If all this sounds too confusing to you, it is okay.
+PCIe is not something that you can understand at first glance.
+The only critical point you need to remember is that PCIe is a standard used for the modular expansion of your PC.

-Among the PCIe standard, x16 slot is the largest slot and offers the highest throughput rate on a consumer grade motherboard.
-In this article, we will further explain what does PCIe X16 mean.
+Among the PCIe standard, the x16 slot is the largest and offers the highest throughput rate on a consumer-grade motherboard.
+In this article, we will further explain what PCIe X16 means.